-ORMSwareTM is a proprietary quantitative modeling and programming system developed by Reginald Joules at Ushar Enterprises Inc, Littleton, Colorado, USA
+ORMSwareTM is a proprietary quantitative modeling and programming system developed by US Army veteran Reginald Joules at Ushar Enterprises Inc, Littleton, Colorado, USA, with keen interest in national defense problems

 An Aerospace and Information Systems company was responding to a Request for Proposal from the Internal Revenue Service for an estimated $1 billion modernization plan.
 A key part of preparing the RFP involved ensuring that the tax returns processing capacity of five IRS regional centers were sufficient at each center to process each tax return within a 17-day time window mandated by Congress.
 However, overestimating the capacity could contribute to rendering the company's bid less competitive.